 The hours donated by our volunteers are valued at thousands of dollars in annual cost savings for the department.

-The volunteer dashboard helps Gilbert PD highlight the work done by our volunteers, and showcases the impact they have on our community.
+The volunteer dashboard helps Gilbert PD highlight the work done by our volunteers and showcases the impact they have on our community.
 For more information on the volunteer program, visit the Gilbert PD Volunteer page.

 Teleserve Activity